obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Views.md

 Views determine how Obsidian displays content.
 The file explorer, graph view, and the Markdown view are all examples of views, but you can also create your own custom views that display content in a way that makes sense for your plugin.

-To create a custom view, create a class that extends the [[obsidian.itemview|ItemView]] interface:
+To create a custom view, create a class that extends the [[ItemView|ItemView]] interface:

 ```ts
 import { ItemView, WorkspaceLeaf } from "obsidian";